Fireplace Tool Set Buyer's Guide

 Lifespan and Care

-Because tool sets are inherently durable, they do not require a long set of detailed care instructions.
-That being said, there are several essential rules to ensure a long product life.
+Because tool sets are inherently durable, they do not require complex maintenance instructions.
+Yet, there are still several essential ways you can ensure a long product life.

 When cared for properly, a fireplace tool set can last decades.
-Typically, broom and shovel heads see the most wear and tear.
-Avoid sweeping hot ashes with the broom and overloading the shovel head when scooping embers.
+Typically, broom and shovelheads see the most wear and tear.
+Avoid sweeping hot ashes with the broom and overloading the shovelhead when scooping embers.
 A few extra small scoops instead of one big one will prevent straining of the shovel rivets.
-Should a broom head wear down from normal use, most manufacturers offer replacements to keep your tool set in top condition.
+Should the bristles of the broom wear down from normal use, most manufacturers offer replacements to keep your tool set in top condition.

 Find Your Perfect Tool Set!